 A Friendly Flight Crew

-I have always been a fan of JetBlue flight crews, no matter where I’m sitting.
+We have always been a fan of JetBlue flight crews, no matter where we're sitting.
 They always make you feel like they’re happy you’re there, and it was no different on the Mint flight.
-There was a welcome card signed by the flight attendants, Vivian and Brandon, at each seat.
-Vivian personally welcomed each person in Mint class and explained the seat for those of us who were new to the product.
+There was a welcome card signed by the flight attendants at each seat.
+One of the attendants personally welcomed each person in Mint class and explained the seat for those of us who were new to the product.

 03 of 08